Western

 Please grant me a home where the buffalo roam

-Munching brown grass between smashed chrome
+Chewing brown grass between acres of chrome

 Where the skies are not cloudy all day